dolphin-technologies/MOVE-demo-backend/README.md

 To use another Database the repository interfaces in `messages/db/repository.ts` and `users/db/repository.ts` will need to be reimplemented.

 ## File Structure
-The MOVE Demo App is a firebase functions based application.
+The MOVE App is a firebase functions based application.
 Configuration files concerning just Firebase are located at the top-level.
 The `function` directory contains the NodeJS application that actually implements the MOVE Demo Backend.